svewap/nnrestapi/Documentation/Annotations/Annotations/55_Route.rst

 In the two above examples, the routing will only work, if ``{uid}`` or ``{uid}/{test}`` is set.
 Calling an URL without these path-segments (e.g. ``https://www.mywebsite.com/api/test/demo``) will **not** route to your method.

-To make the parameters optional you can use the following route patterns:
+To make the parameters optional, you can use the following route patterns:

 .. code-block:: php